Skip to Content

 • Source asset selection

-• Spec drafting with Use/Trigger checkbox columns for inline topic selection
+• Spec drafting with inline Use and Trigger topic selection

-• Preview with scrollable timestamp rows and field data
+• Preview with scrollable timestamp rows, field data, and presence data

 Use saved config (/convert/use):